Paris Hilton: Personal life

-Relationships
+Relationships and family

 In 2000, a then-19-year-old Hilton drew attention from tabloids when she and Leonardo DiCaprio were seen together on the NYC late-night circuit.
 That led to one of her first magazine profiles, with Vanity Fair, in which she denied that they were involved.
 She dated actor Edward Furlong in 2000, and poker player Rick Salomon, with whom she filmed her sex tape, in 2001.
 She was engaged to fashion model Jason Shaw from 2002 to 2003.
 They have reportedly remained friends since their split.
 She had a seven-month relationship with singer Nick Carter in 2004; Carter opened up about their relationship in his 2013 autobiography.
 "Paris was the worst person in the world for me to hook up with," he wrote. "[She] fed my worst impulses as far as partying."

 Hilton started dating Greek shipping heir Paris Latsis in December 2004, and they became engaged seven months later.
 In November 2005, they called the wedding off.
 She next had a relationship with another Greek heir, Stavros Niarchos, whom she dated on and off between December 2005 and March 2007.
 Hilton dated Good Charlotte guitarist Benji Madden from February until November 2008.
-An on-and-off relationship with The Hills star Doug Reinhardt followed, but they broke up definitely in April 2010, when she became concerned that he was using her to further his career.
+An on-and-off relationship with The Hills star Doug Reinhardt followed, but they broke up definitively in April 2010, when she became concerned that he was using her to further his career.
 She next had a one-year relationship with Las Vegas nightclub owner Cy Waits.
 She dated Spanish model River Viiperi between 2012 and 2014, and businessman Thomas Gross between 2015 and 2016.
 Actor Chris Zylka proposed to her in January 2018, during a vacation in Aspen, after one year of dating.
 They called off their engagement in November 2018.

 In December 2019, Hilton started a relationship with businessman Carter Reum.
 After becoming engaged on February 13, 2021, Hilton and Reum were married in Los Angeles on November 11.

-In January 2023, Hilton and her husband announced the birth of their son, born via surrogacy.
+They have a son and a daughter born via surrogacy in January and November 2023, respectively.